callnow

 Hover over Payroll > Employees and then select your employee.

-Step 2: Modify and Remove the contribution
+Step 2: Modify and Remove the Deductions & contributions

 From Deductions & contributions, choose Start or Edit.
 Then, click on Edit beside the contribution you want to modify or hit the Trash bin icon to remove the contribution.